clirdlf/ndsa.org/groups/standards-and-practices.md

 *Take me to the [Standards and Practices Interest Group Listserv](http://lists.clir.org/cgi-bin/wa?A0=NDSA-STANDARDS)!
 If you are already a member of this Interest Group, you can always access the listserv (including its archives) at that link.
 To join this Interest Group, please contact the coordinators.*

+## Meetings
+  * The Standards and Practices Interest Group meets the second Monday of each month at 1pm EST.
+  * Call in information is available on the running [meeting agenda/notes document](https://docs.google.com/document/d/1fuoOb1vWGAfS-iHy5kB24tkHztMVKDIcnj71jpYeylk/edit).

 <!--Current activities include:

 - Conducting a survey to identify biggest challenges related to preserving video and creating action plans to address the survey results